shopware/docs/guides/plugins/plugins/administration/using-vuex-state.md

 ## Prerequisites

 All you need for this guide is a running Shopware 6 instance, the files and preferably a registered module.
-Of course you'll have to understand JavaScript and have a basic familiarity with [Vue](https://vuejs.org/) the framework used in the Administration and it's flux library [Vuex](https://vuex.vuejs.org/).
+Of course, you'll have to understand JavaScript and have a basic familiarity with [Vue](https://vuejs.org/) the framework used in the Administration, and it's flux library [Vuex](https://vuex.vuejs.org/).

 ## Creating a store

 Creating a store works the same way as it would in standard Vuex with the only limitation being, that all stores have to be `namespaced` in order to prevent collisions with other third party plugins or the Shopware 6 Administration itself.

 The following code snippet is the `namespaced` store we will register later through Shopware to the underlying Vuex.
 It is admittedly rather short and has only one variable called `content` and a setter for it, but again this all the same as in Vuex.
 Beware of the property `namespaced`, though.

 ```javascript
 // <plugin-root>/src/Resources/app/administration/app/src/component/store-example/store.js